qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 ## Installation

 To set up Hybrid Cloud, open the Qdrant Cloud Console at [cloud.qdrant.io](https://cloud.qdrant.io).
-On the dashboard, select **Hybrid Cloud Regions**, and then select **Create**.
+On the dashboard, select **Hybrid Cloud**, and then select **Create**.

 You can then enter:

-- Name: A name for the Private Region
+- Name: A name for the Hybrid Cloud Environment
 - Kubernetes Namespace: The Kubernetes namespace for the operator and agent.
 Once you select a namespace, you can't change it.
 - Agent version: The version of the Qdrant cloud agent.
 - Operator version: Version of the Kubernetes operator.